 Impeding a system’s use through monopolization or unreasonable consumption of system resources is prohibited.

-- An individual has up to one (1) hour during Covid 19 restrictions.
+- An individual has up to one (1) hour use if others are waiting.

 - Library staff will assist patrons with computer use when possible.

 Inappropriate use of library-provided computer and Internet services, as determined by the library, will result in the loss of access to computer and Internet services, expulsion from the library, or other disciplinary action.
 First offense will result in loss of computer privileges for six months.
 Second offense will result in loss of computer privileges for an additional six months.
 Library computer privileges will be permanently denied should a third offense occur.